dextermayhewjd/qa_back_end/README.md

 It creates a new application version with a label generated based on the GitHub commit SHA.
 The application version is updated in the Elastic Beanstalk environment, triggering a deployment of the new version.

 Please ensure that you have configured the necessary GitHub secrets and AWS credentials for the workflows to run successfully.

+The steps for this workflow are as follows:

+1. Generate a version label using a `run` command and save it to the GitHub environment variable.

+2. Create a new application version on Elastic Beanstalk using `aws elasticbeanstalk create-application-version` with the version label and the S3 bucket and key for the source bundle.

+3. Update the Elastic Beanstalk environment to use the new application version using `aws elasticbeanstalk update-environment` with the application name, environment name, and version label.

 ## GitHub Secrets